Below are excerpts from an interview conducted with XiTone . . .

 MAF: WOW, so you just up and decided to start a company building speaker cabinets?

-MAF: (laughs) No not at all... starting a business in the current economic climate was the last thing I wanted to do but as the research and development of the cabinet I wanted to build for myself progressed and when it finally came together it occured to me that there might be some other folks that might like a cabinet similar to mine.
+MAF: (laughs) No not at all... starting a business in the current economic climate was the last thing I wanted to do but as the research and development of the cabinet I wanted to build for myself progressed and when it finally came together it occurred to me that there might be some other folks that might like a cabinet similar to mine.

 MAF: (looks at producer) How are we doing on time? (producer signals go ahead) OK, Great.
 So, tell me a little bit about the way XiTone Cabinets are made.